yyang-pplus/yyang-pplus.github.io/_posts/2021-01-20-pds-compiler-warnings.md

   - "software"
 ---

 Compiler warnings are messages produced by a compiler who is trying to warn you about potential issues in your code.
 Although, warnings don't interrupt the compilation process, they should not just be ignored, as warnings may provide valuable insight and advice to keep your programs away from certain bugs.
 Paying attention to compiler warnings and keeping a low number of warnings is a commonly used preemptive technique to prevent bugs in the earlier phase of software development life circle.
-As it is said, it is easier and cheaper to fix bugs in earlier stages rather than later ones.
+As it is said, it is much easier and cheaper to fix bugs in earlier stages than later ones.

 # Enable warnings